Ancient history: Northern America

 Organized societies, in the ancient United States or Canada, were often mound builder civilisations.
 One of the most significant of these was the Poverty Point culture that existed in the U.S. state of Louisiana, and was responsible for the creation of over 100 mound sites.
 The Mississippi River was a core area in the development of long-distance trade and culture.
 Following Poverty Point, successive complex cultures such as the Hopewell emerged in the Southeastern United States in the Early Woodland period.
 Before AD 500 many mound builder societies retained a hunter gatherer form of subsistence.

-Oceania

-Humans spread to Australia and New Guinea by about 60,000 years ago, with agriculture beginning in New Guinea about 3000 BC.
-Aboriginal Australians retained a hunter-gatherer society, exploiting the varied plant and animal resources available to them.
-The peoples of New Guinea began to develop an extensive maritime culture where they sailed across the ocean with large outrigger canoes.
-They cultivated taro and yams and used chickens and pigs as food animals.

 Europe

-Greece, Etruria, and Rome

-Minoan civilisation emerged around 3000 BC on the island of Crete, where towns emerged on the coast.
-Trade was important in Minoan civilisation, with artifacts from the Minoans discovered in Egypt, Syria, Cyprus, and Greece.
-Large palaces grew up on Crete, decorated with painted frescoes.
-A Minoan writing system is known - Linear A, but it remains mostly undeciphered.
-An eruption of a volcano on the island of Thera around 1500 BC may have contributed to the decline of Minoan civilisation, with many of the Cretan cities being destroyed around 1450 BC by Mycenaean from mainland Greece.
-Unlike Linear A, the Mycenaean writing system - Linear B - has been deciphered.
-Mycenaean culture flourished until around 1200 BC, when it too declined and many of its centres were destroyed.